How It Started

 At the Range

-The Kitimat Shooting Club offers a full service trap shooting facility.
+The Kitimat Shooting Club offers 5 stand trap shooting.

 Pistol Shooting content coming soon.